ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 - Implemented pre-load, data quality, and data control checks
 - Performed data cleaning and applied transformations on parquet and CSV big data feeds
 - Implemented change data capture (CDC) process to store transformed data with SCD Type 2 implementation
-- Developed Data Marts by creating dynamic pipelines to selectively fetch data by joining multiple source tables and apply transformations, to generated PII masked views and extracts as per business requirements
+- Developed Data Marts by creating dynamic pipelines to selectively fetch data by joining multiple source tables and apply transformations, to generate PII-masked views and extracts as per business requirements
 - Implemented dynamic pipeline status email notification functionality using Azure Logic Apps and Web Activity
-- Optimized pipelines by applying conditional activity runs to reduce average runtime by 38%
+- Optimized pipelines by applying conditional activity executions to reduce average runtime by 38%
-- Identified and implemented automation strategies for manual and repetetive tasks (like SQL queries creation) to save team's time and efforts
+- Identified and implemented automation strategies for manual and repetitive tasks (like SQL queries creation) to save team’s time and efforts
-- Identified and covered multiple edge cases to create a more fault tolerant system
+- Identified and covered multiple edge cases to create a more fault-tolerant system

 ### Software Engineering
 **Status and Metadata Reports Generation**